Country _ Name

 Market size for payment services and biggest payment service providers

 The FinTech market is characterised by a rapidly growing number of Start-ups and companies without a banking license (non-banks).
 Digital payment services make up the largest FinTech market segment in Austria.
-The total transaction volume in the digital payments segment will amount to around EUR 26.96bn in 2022.
-In 2023, further sales growth of 39% is expected.
+The total transaction volume in the digital payments segment amounted to around EUR' 26.96bn in 2022.

 Additional comments regarding the economic situation for payment services or what FinTech’s must be aware of in this business area